Thank You for Your Support

 It doesn’t have to be this way.
 With your help, we can stop this.

-If you send me to Congress, on day one I will introduce legislation to repeal the Big Ugly Bill.
+Ask our representative in Congress to introduce legislation to repeal the Big Ugly Bill.

 families—into affordability, opportunity, education, and real public safety.